V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20230408-v-sekai-launcher.md

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 1. Create a scoop bucket at https://github.com/V-Sekai/v-sekai-central
-2. Store game builds in git repos using desync to put seperate the files into chunks.
+2. Store game builds in git repos using desync to put separate the files into chunks.
 3. In the manifest decompress the desync files.

 ### Positive Consequences